SermetPekin/spml2/README.md

 ---

 ## CITE
-If you find spml2-mltools helpful in your research cite as:
+If you use spml2-mltools in your research cite as:
 ```
 @misc{spml2-mltools,
   author = {Sermet Pekin},